 The President, Mrs. William Russell Robinson, has filled her rôle with wisdom and grace since the Society's formation.
-She is a woman of great personal charm, and exemplifies her ginia organization.
+She is a woman of great personal charm, and exemplifies her heritage from Samuel Jordan, gentleman, who was a member of the first General Assembly of James City in 1619.
+Mrs. Roger A. Pryor, though a resident of New York, still retains her charter ginia organization.
 She claims both Knickerbocker and Southern lineage, and comes of the family of Bacons to which belonged Nathaniel Bacon, "the rebel," who struck the first blow for American freedom.